|Guide||♦||33 Triplogs||1 Topic|

-Mormon Mt is one of the lesser used trails in the heavily used Coconino National Forest.
-Its easy to find and has paved surfaces nearly to the trail head.
+Mormon Mt is one of the lesser-used trails in the heavily used Coconino National Forest.
+It's easy to find and has paved surfaces nearly to the trailhead.
 The trail is pleasant, and the mountain enjoyable.
-Views are rather lacking.
+Views are somewhat lacking.

-This is a nice quiet hike with a low likelihood of seeing other people, except perhaps when the nearby campgrounds are under heavy use.
-Judging from the sign-in sheet at the trail head, which had dates from September to early December, there is light usage of the trail.
-Less than 3 single sided sheets were filled out.
+Mormon Mountain Trail #58 is a nice quiet hike with a low likelihood of seeing other people, except when the nearby campgrounds are under heavy use.
+Judging from the sign-in sheet at the trailhead, which had dates from September to early December, there is light usage of the trail.
+Less than three single-sided sheets were filled out.
 Other area hikes like Elden go through a sheet every day or so during the same period.

-The trail itself starts at 7,200' and climb over the course of 3 miles to the top of Mormon Mt, which is somewhere around 8,449'.
-The trail may not actually reach that "summit", but a short side trip to some of the higher ridges on the side of the trail at the top probably get you to that point.
-Trail quality is good, and very gentle.
+The trail itself starts at 7,200' and climbs 3 miles to the top of Mormon Mt, which is somewhere around 8,449'.
+The trail may not reach that "summit," but a short side trip to some of the higher ridges on the side of the trail at the top probably gets you to that point.
+Trail quality is good and very gentle.
 Some parts are a little rocky, but this is nothing a seasoned hiker couldn't handle.
-There is only one switchback on the trail, but if you are like me you won't notice the climb for most of the hike.
+There is only one switchback on the trail.
+If you are like me, you won't notice the climb for most of the hike.

 Wildlife is abundant in the area, but larger animals are most likely nocturnal.
-I hiked a few days after a light snow event, and was the first person back on the trail.
-I saw my tracks and a great number of other animal tracks as well-elk, mule deer, bear, mt lion, turkey, fox, small feline, rodents, and other small mammalian tracks.
-Birds were rather abundant for early winter as well.
+I hiked a few days after a light snow event and was the first person back on the trail.
+I saw my tracks and many other animal tracks as well-elk, mule deer, bear, mt lion, turkey, fox, small feline, rodents, and other small mammalian tracks.
+Birds were relatively abundant for early winter as well.
 Chickadees and nuthatches were everywhere, and because of the abundance of snags, woodpeckers were plentiful and quite busy.

 Views are lacking, but you can find them if you look hard enough.
-The hike is a gentle one, an quite pleasant.
-The trail is good and I would recommend it to anyone.
-Unless it happens to be a busy summer weekend I would think you could be the only one out there.
+The hike is a gentle one and quite pleasant.
+The trail is good, and I would recommend it to anyone.
+Unless it happens to be a busy summer weekend, I would think you could be the only one out there.
 So, enjoy!

 This trail to the top of 8,449 foot Mormon Mountain climbs gradually through a forest of ponderosa pine, mixed conifers, and aspen.
 At a number of places along the route openings in the forest canopy provide long distance views of Mormon Lake and the grassy flats and forest-covered hills that surround it.